sysown/proxysql/doc/admin_tables.md

 )```

 The available (charset, collation) pairs supported by ProxySQL.
 In principle, ProxySQL will validate that incoming connections have a supported charset, and will make sure that the pooled backend connections are switched to the correct charset before using them.

+# disk database

+The "disk" database has exactly the same tables as the "main" database, with the same semantics.
+The only major difference is that these tables are stored on disk, instead of being stored in-memory.
+Whenever ProxySQL is restarted, the in-memory "main" database will be populated starting from this database.